amnn/3rd-year-report/report.md

   \tag*{$\exists.\alpha,\beta,\gamma,\delta\in(\Sigma\cup N)^*$}
 \end{align*}
-This definition parallels the graph theoretic notion of SCCs as applied to the inverted graph representation of CFGs elucidated in Section\ \ref{app:cfg}.
-It is this graph which we use to find the SCCs for the strong consistency algorithm, using the procedure found in Section\ \ref{app:scc}.
+This definition parallels the graph theoretic notion of SCCs as applied to the inverted graph representation of CFGs elucidated in Appendix\ \ref{app:cfg}.
+It is this graph which we use to find the SCCs for the strong consistency algorithm, using the procedure found in Appendix\ \ref{app:scc}.

 The advantage in splitting the grammar, when trying to encourage strong consistency is that if $X$ and $Y$ are in different SCCs $C_X$ and $C_Y$,